joonaspaakko/ScriptUI-Dialog-Builder-Joonas/README.md

 The `source`  folder contains the development files, which are stitched together using [Codekit](https://codekitapp.com/).
 Codekit does have nifty features like compressing images and stuff, but the major thing is that it's used in order to stitch together various `HTML`, `CSS` and `Javascript` files... just because it's convenient.

 I wouldn't expect anyone to contribute to the code because it's just a big mess.
 It's all pretty much just prototypes held together by duct tape (So Codekit probably won't be an issue).
-I hop off of Codekit in the future if demanded.
+I may consider hopping off of Codekit in the future...

 ## Dialog examples (JSX+JSON)